Do megalithic structures all over the Earth have any power or are they just rocks?

 Furthermore, they are not a solely European phenomenon since countless megalithic structures were discovered in Asia, Africa, and the Middle East.
 The term Megalithic refers to one large stone (Dolmen) or a group of stones that stand erect without the use of concrete or mortar.

 Many different theories were developed in order to explain what was the use of these stones.
 Some say that they marked territory while others claim that they served as temples and even burial sites.

 Setting aside all the unknowns related to the construction of megalithic structures, scientists tried to solve the question that is far more complex.

-The following words by the acknowledged scientist Pierre Mareaux explain how a single stone or a dolmen acts:
+The following words from the book “Carnac, Des Pierres Pour Les Vivants” by acknowledged scientist Pierre Mereux explain how a single stone or a dolmen acts:

 The dolmen behaves as a coil or solenoid, in which currents are induced, provoked by the variations, weaker or stronger, of the surrounding magnetic field.
 But these phenomena are not produced with any intensity unless the dolmen is constructed with crystalline rocks rich in quartz, such as granite.

 Is it possible that our ancestors detected magnetic forces and attributed them to their Gods?
 They worshiped the invisible powers that seemed magical and built sanctuaries to honor them.
-By worshiping these forces they were not honoring some extraterrestrial being, but the magnificence of their own planet.
+It could be that by worshiping these forces, they were not honoring some extraterrestrial being but the magnificence of their own planet.

 - Bernard Heuvel, The Mysteries: Unveiling the Knowledge of Subtle Energy in Ritual

 Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.